Archive for December, 2025

 He took on the big-car challenge in 1965, finishing fifth in the one-race Australian Touring Car Championship at Sandown won by Norm Beechey’s Ford Mustang.
 Raeburn’s mount was the 7-litre Ford Galaxie left in Australia after the ’64 Sandown International by Sir Gawaine Baillie.

-Johnny Raeburn is the latest of the “gday there mate” brigade that are invading our shores.
+Johnny Reaburn is the latest of the “gday there mate” brigade that are invading our shores.
 Johnny, a massive, lantern-jawed Melburnian, ran Holdens and FoMoCo cars back home.

 JR in the Zeltweg pits in 1966.
-Bob Bondurant raced the other Chequered Flag Cobra, DNF engine (JR Archive)
+Bob Bondurant raced the other Chequered Flag Cobra, DNF engine.
+And yes, like me, the signwriter struggled with the spelling of JR’s name (JR Archive)

 JR during the September 1966 Zeltweg 500km DNF oil leak in the Chequered Flag Shelby Cobra.
 Race won by the works Porsche 906 crewed by Gerhard Mitter and Hans Hermann (Zdjecie)